 Rest & relaxation

 As you sleep, your body relaxes which minimizes stress.
-High levels of stress can lead to a weakened immune system and slower hair / beard growth.
+High levels of stress can lead to a weakened immune system and slower beard growth.

 When we are under stress, the amount of cortisol in the body increases.
-As the cortisol increases the amount of testosterone decreases.
+As cortisol increases testosterone decreases.
 As we mentioned earlier, testosterone is a key factor in beard growth.
-It is recommended to get 8 hours of sleep a night.back to menu ↑
+It is recommended that men get 8 hours of sleep a night.

 Other tips & tricks